ninjasource/max7219-dot-matrix/README.md

     max7219.clear_all(spi)?;
     max7219.write_command_all(spi, Command::OnOff, 1)?;

-    // write out a string - x_pos can be positive or negative max7219.write_str_at_pos(spi, "Hello, World!", 0)?;
+    // write out a string at position 0 (position can be negative) max7219.write_str_at_pos(spi, "Hello, World!", 0)?;
     Ok(())
 }